 Direct development: In direct-developing species, the larval growth stage is eliminated, and embryogenesis and metamorphosis are integrated into a single sequence of developmental events that takes place inside the egg (Alberch 1989; Rose 2014).
 This entire sequence must be fueled by yolk provisioned by the mother.
 Thus, we might expect selection to limit time in metamorphosis, imposing a constraint on genome size.

-Non-feeding metamorphosis: Within the salamander family Plethodontidae, metamorphic repatterning events happen relatively synchronously in a free-living organism.
+Plethodontid metamorphosis: Within the salamander family Plethodontidae, metamorphic repatterning events happen relatively synchronously in a free-living organism.
 During this metamorphosis, the organisms are unable to feed because of the replacement of cartilaginous elements associated with the change from suction to projectile feeding (Rose 1995a; Deban and Marks 2002).
 The entire process must be fueled by energy reserves built up during the larval stage.
 Thus, we might expect selection to limit time in metamorphosis, imposing a constraint on genome size.

-Feeding metamorphosis: In non-plethodontid salamanders, metamorphic repatterning events happen in a free-living organism that is able to feed throughout the transformation.
+Non-plethodontid metamorphosis: In non-plethodontid salamanders, metamorphic repatterning events happen in a free-living organism that is able to feed throughout the transformation.
 Thus, we would not expect selection based on energy demands to limit time spent in metamorphosis.
 There are, however, other ways in which metamorphosis can increase vulnerability that might translate into selection on metamorphic duration, constraining genome size.

 Figure 1.
 Alternative hypotheses for constraints imposed by development on genome size evolution in salamanders.
 On each phylogeny, alternative life history regimes are painted in different colors as indicated in each legend (see text).
 Genome sizes are shown on the right in pg (1 pg = 978 Mb).